 Brown rice lasagna noodles

 When you're venturing into a new culinary territory, it's natural to be a little nervous.
 So I've gathered a few more tips to help your first dog-friendly lasagna be a success:

 Focus on food safety:

-It is crucial to choose safe ingredients for your dog's pizza.
+It is crucial to choose safe ingredients for your dog's food.
 The last thing you want to do is to serve your pup a meal with a toxic or unsafe ingredient on it.
 When in doubt, consult with your veterinarian or leave off the questionable item altogether.

 While making your own dog food generally makes the food safer, it's still possible to cross-contaminate the ingredients or add a potentially dangerous component.
-So prepare for pizza-making just as you would when cooking for your human family.
+So prepare for lasagna-making just as you would when cooking for your human family.
 Start with a clean work surface and use clean utensils to minimize the risk of cross-contamination.

-Cool the pizza:
+Cool the lasagna:

 Choose fresh ingredients: